Greater Britain

 Greater Britain was a term that arose in the second half of the 19th century in British discourse about the British Empire.
 The term was used in different ways by different people and sometimes in different ways by the same person.
-Many were associated with the Imperial Federation League, a political grouping that encompassed political activists from a broad range of backgrounds in supporting a more positive approach to the empire in the policies of the British government.
+Many were associated with the Imperial Federation League, a political grouping that encompassed political activists from a broad range of backgrounds in supporting a more active approach to the empire in the policies of the British government.

 During the 20th century, Oswald Mosley revived the term with his book The Greater Britain, which was published by the British Union of Fascists in 1932 to launch his party.
-He wrote, "Our task is not to invent Fascism, but to find for it in Britain its highest expression and development".

-In 1964 John Tyndall founded the Greater Britain Movement (GBM) and derived its name from Moseley's earlier book.
-Although Tyndall initially aimed to link up with other Neo-Nazis internationally, such open espousal of National Socialism was disavowed in 1966, and the GBM was dissolved with Tyndall calling on its members to join the recently-formed National Front.
+In 1964, far-right activist John Tyndall founded the Greater Britain Movement (GBM) and derived its name from Moseley's earlier book.
+Although Tyndall initially aimed to link up with other Neo-Nazis internationally, such open espousal of Nazism was disavowed in 1966, and the GBM was dissolved with Tyndall calling on its members to join the recently formed National Front.